-Answer: Your Airstream is equipped with two BattleBorn 100Ah 12V LiFePO4 batteries.
+Answer: Your Airstream is equipped with two BattleBorn 100Ah 12V LiFePO4 batteries; see Batteries on page 5-12.

 4. Do you recommend using a surge protector when plugged into shore power?

 Answer: Your Airstream is breaker protected.
 However, with the use of more personal electronic devices and the number of RV users in parks, added protection is always a plus.